Einhornhool/100-days-of-code/r1-log.md

 ### R1D15
 Finished the palindrome-challenge on fCC and looking at other solutions and tips I'm learning to read other people's code – which ist pretty hard.
 Also I learned that I'm still pretty stupid and need much more practice.

+### R1D16
+After about 8 hours of designing stuff for a friend I managed to do another algorithm challenge.
+I solved it pretty quickly which made me really happy.
+The next challenge was harder and I didn't solve it.
+I'll try again tomorrow, when I'm not as tired.